Oprah, Rosie grace cover of O's breakthrough issue

 "Sometimes you go outside and get beat up by New York.
 The city accosts you.
 But being in the middle of Chicago, it's peaceful," revealed the former co-host of "The View."

-O'Donnell, an outspoken lesbian who began her career as a stand-up comedian in the late 1970s, also talks with Winfrey about how fame has impacted her life.
+O'Donnell, a politically outspoken lesbian who began her career as a stand-up comedian in the late 1970s, also talks with Winfrey about how fame has impacted her life.

 "There are some things I'll never get back -- like the normality of life pre-fame.
 I've had to come to terms with the fact that fame is like a tattoo -- it doesn't go away," said O'Donnell.